zextras/tech-doc/source/carbonio-ce/mobileapps.rst

 apps can display notifications, sometimes causing the |carbonio| Mail App not to be able to notify new messages.

-To make sure that your device allows all required notifications, follow these steps:
+To make sure that your device can receive notifications, follow these steps:

 #.
 Log out from the app